armanbilge/fs2-io_uring/README.md

 - `UringSocketGroup`
 - `UringUnixSockets`

-Future releases will add support for datagram sockets and asynchronous (!) file I/O.
+Future releases will add support for datagram sockets and non-blocking (!) file I/O.

 ## Versioning and compatibility